 GLOVES

 Gloves protect you against contact with infectious materials.
 However, once gloves are contaminated, if not used properly, gloves can become a means for spreading infectious materials to yourself and others.
-In most situations, wearing gloves is not necessary unless in the case of following the .DYS Policy 02.05.01 governing Standard Precautions as well as in the case of
+In most situations, wearing gloves is not necessary unless in the case of following the DYS Policy 02.05.01 governing Standard Precautions as well as in the case of

 DYS policy 03.01.04 Searches in Community Programs, DYS policy 03.01.03 Searches in Residential Programs and/or in the DYS policy 03.01.02(a) Searches in Secure Settings.